pivotal/docs-tas-adapter/install-prerequisites.md

-# Installing prerequisites
+# Prerequisites to install Application Service Adapter

-This topic describes the first part of installation for the Application Service Adapter for VMware Tanzu Application Platform.
+To install Application Service Adapter, you must first meet the prerequisites listed on this page.

 ----

 Application Service Adapter requires using Cloud Foundry command-line interface (cf CLI) v8.1.0 or later.
 VMware recommends using v8.5.0 or later.
 For more information, see the [cf CLI repository](https://github.com/cloudfoundry/cli) on GitHub.

-### <a id="kubernetes-cluster-image-registry"></a>Kubernetes cluster and container image registry
+## <a id="kubernetes-cluster-image-registry"></a>Kubernetes cluster and container image registry

 To install the Application Service Adapter, you need: